izyware/izy-proxy/README.md

 * No need to manage the HTTP metadata and headers
 * JSONIO api security context can be 'transported' and simulated by the IDE, thus making implementation very very easy.
 * The end-points can be directly consumed from chains anywhere in the cloud.

-By default, `doChain` is enabled inside the module.

 Notice that when settings up the runpkg chain processor, one of the configuration parameters is sessionMod which will be used to carry the authorization info when packages are run: